 Note: If you get Extra Help, you won't have to pay a late enrollment penalty.

-Outside these time periods, you may make other changes during the year only if you qualify for a Special Enrollment Period (SEP).
+Outside this time period, you may make other changes during the year only if you qualify for a Special Enrollment Period (SEP).

-Express Scripts Medicare offers two different plans to meet your individual needs:
+Express Scripts Medicare offers three different plans to meet your individual needs:

-Express Scripts Medicare covers more than 3,000 of the most commonly prescribed prescription drugs for comprehensive coverage.
+Express Scripts Medicare covers the most commonly used prescription drugs in its formularies.
 When you look up your drugs online, we can even show you if lower-cost medications are available to help you get the most value for your Medicare dollar.

 See if your drug is covered and find out which Express Scripts Medicare Part D plan may be right for you based on the medications you take.